eslint/eslint/docs/user-guide/configuring/configuration-files.md

 The `extends` property value can omit the `eslint-config-` prefix of the package name.

-The `eslint --init` command can create a configuration so you can extend a popular style guide (for example, `eslint-config-standard`).
+The `npm init @eslint/config` command can create a configuration so you can extend a popular style guide (for example, `eslint-config-standard`).

 Example of a configuration file in YAML format: